OpenTermsArchive/contrib-versions/Trello/Terms of Service.md

-Trello’s Terms of Service will be replaced with the Atlassian Cloud Terms of Service on November 1, 2018.
-Learn more about the changes here.
 Trello Terms of Service ACCEPTANCE OF TERMS

 IMPORTANT -- READ CAREFULLY: BY CREATING AN ACCOUNT OR BY UTILIZING THE TRELLO SERVICE YOU AGREE TO BE BOUND BY THESE TERMS AND CONDITIONS.